swcarpentry/shell-novice/episodes/02-filedir.md

 > ## Listing Recursively and By Time
 >
 > The command `ls -R` lists the contents of directories recursively, i.e., lists
-> their sub-directories, sub-sub-directories, and so on in alphabetical order
+> their sub-directories, sub-sub-directories, and so on at each level.
+The command
-> at each level.
-The command `ls -t` lists things by time of last change, with
+> `ls -t` lists things by time of last change, with most recently changed files or
-> most recently changed files or directories first.
+> directories first.
 > In what order does `ls -R -t` display things?
 Hint: `ls -l` uses a long listing
 > format to view timestamps.
 >
 > > ## Solution
-> > The directories are listed alphabetical at each level, the files/directories
-> > in each directory are sorted by time of last change.
+> > The files/directories in each directory are sorted by time of last change.
 > {: .solution}
 {: .challenge}